wiliao/k8s-nginx-ingress-controller/README.md

 &nbsp;
 &nbsp;

-### 6. Setup the Ingress to route traffic between the two apps
+### 6. Setup the Ingress to route traffic to the two apps

 &nbsp;
 &nbsp;